gears and cogs on bluish background

 When contractors are serious about job cost reporting, the choice is clear.
 Good job cost accounting systems offer home runs, while off-the-shelf bookkeeping programs often strike out.
 Creating job cost reports from generic programs is difficult because the applications are not designed specifically for construction.
 They do not have the coding system or the integration with other modules to provide the detailed and flexible reporting that contractors need.

-- Job Cost Detail: From simple jobs to complex, the key to efficient job costing comes down to how costs are defined and tracked.
-Good job cost software, therefore, must allow for flexible and customized job cost detail.
-Users should be able to define any number of phases, cost codes and cost classes so that they can record and report data as precisely as they need it.
+• Job Cost Detail: From simple jobs to complex ones, the key to efficient job costing comes down to how costs are defined and tracked.
+Good job cost software, therefore, must allow for flexible and customized job cost details.
+Users should be able to define any number of phases, cost codes, and cost classes so that they can record and report data as precisely as they need it.

-- Ease of Integration: Among the major time-saving features of good job costing software is its ability to seamlessly integrate with third-party products such as estimating, remote timecard entry and project management applications.
+• Ease of Integration: Among the major time-saving features of a good job costing software is its ability to seamlessly integrate with third-party products such as estimating, remote timecard entry, and project management applications.

 *Published in Construction Business Owner